 200lb Dog: 6lbs

 Every dog is different.
-What might work for one may not work for another.
-Dogs with allergies or sensitivities will probably thrive on a prey model diet.
-However, they may drop weight like a stone towards their biologically appropriate set weight, which is pretty lean and might be disconcerting to some pet parents.
+What might work for one dog may not work for another.
+Dogs with allergies or sensitivities will probably thrive on a prey model raw diet.
+However, they may drop weight like a stone towards their biologically appropriate set weight, which is pretty lean and might be disconcerting to some dog owners.

-On the other side of the coin, dogs on the BARF dietmay put on a few unwanted pounds and may have a softer stool consistency than desired.
+On the other side of the coin, dogs on the BARF diet may put on a few unwanted pounds and may have a softer stool consistency than desired.
 It will all depend on their activity level and individual metabolisms.
-It doesn’t make one diet better than another.
+It doesn’t make one diet better than the other.